-Area below good status in regards to eutrophication by country using the ArcGIS 'Calculate Geometry' function and calculating sum of area by "Status" (Table 11).
+The proportion of area below good status in regards to eutrophication was calculated by country for the overall assessment by using the assessment shapefile (HELCOM assessment unit level 4 (2013 Version, with updated information on delineation of coastal areas provided by Estonia and Denmark), using the ArcGIS 'Calculate Geometry' function and calculating sum of area by "Status" (Table 11).
 For coastal areas, the HEAT 3.0 integrated result based on WFD indicators was used in all countries except for Denmark, for which WFD results were used directly.
 The open sea area of a country was calculated by dividing the open sea assessment units into the national EEZs using HELCOM shapefiles.
-The results by country are detailed in Tables 13, parts 1-9).
+The results by country are detailed in Table 12, parts 1-9).